CAFapi/docker-versions-maven-plugin/README.md

 </httpConfiguration>
 ```

-When using the `use-latest-releases` goal an optional `imageVersions` configuration can be added to ignore images that are tagged with names
+When using the `use-latest-releases` goal an optional `imageVersions` configuration can be added.
-that match the `regex` or the `exact` value specified.
+When finding the latest static tag for the image any tag that matches the `regex` or the `exact` value specified will be ignored.

 ```
 <ignoreVersions>
     <ignoreVersion>